Daisy Keech and her glute routine for this summer

 This routine is very simple and you can find it on his YouTube channel, so we recommend that you subscribe and not only practice one, but also gradually start with each of the clips that follow it. influencer has for you.

-To start this exercise routine Daisy Keech to work the buttocks you must first start Wear comfortable clothes and a pair of tennis shoes that are not high so that your body weight is stable and avoid any accident.
+To start this exercise routine Daisy Keech to work the buttocks you must first start Wear comfortable clothes and a pair of tennis shoes that have no height so that the weight of your body is stable and avoid an accident.

 daisy keech start your routine with a couple of exercises to warm up the muscle with some rotations on its own axis, remember to repeat this exercise on each leg for at least a minute and rest for twenty seconds before starting another.